favian-cyril/BitFridge/README.md

 ### Background

 We identify that the consumers will be all people affiliated with cooking, regardless of their experience.
 They need a go-to app to help them to cook.
-Wheter or not ingredients they have are in abundance or limited, the consumers will need BitFridge ease their work.
+Whether or not ingredients they have are in abundance or limited, the consumers will need BitFridge to ease their work.
 In BitFridge, We want to deliver a user-friendly and easy to use app.

 Our Library
 -----------